inanevin/LinaGX/README.md

 </div>

-LinaGX is a cross-platform graphics abstraction library that seamlessly integrates Vulkan, DirectX12 and Metal.
-It's primary purpose is to streamline graphics development process by offering a unified API that mirrors the best functionalities of modern graphics APIs.
-LinaGX is more than a simple abstraction layer, as it also simplifies challenges such as cross-platform shader compilation, queue management, work submission and syncronization, meanwhile providing framework functionalities for window management, input processing, as well as image and GLTF loading.
+LinaGX is a cross-platform rendering library that seamlessly integrates Vulkan, DirectX12 and Metal.
+It accelerates development by offering a unified API that simplifies cross-platform shader compilation, queue management, work submission and synchronization, meanwhile offering extra capabilities such as window management, input, as well as image and GLTF loading.

 <p align="center">
   <img src="https://github-production-user-asset-6210df.s3.amazonaws.com/3519379/284084408-9056eee4-9f3a-460a-bdea-46759bdd6c05.png">